During fiscal year 2021, the Blowitz-Ridgeway Foundation

 counseling in Will County.
 The program also works with schools

-and provides on-site counseling.
+and provides on site counseling.

-and group therapy, support groups, crisis support, HIV/AIDS
+group therapy, crisis support, etc.

 The Community House aka Charlie's Gift $10,000

-For Community-Based Counseling Services, which provides
+For the Community Based Counseling Center, which provides

 Community Health $20,000